-The Chairman of the Advisory Committee shall act as Chairman for the examination committee and shall be responsible for communicating the results of the examination to the Controller of Examinations through the Head of the Department in the prescribed format.
+The chairman of the advisory committee shall act as chairman for the examination committee and shall be responsible for communicating the results of the examination to the Controller of Examination through Head of the Department in the prescribed format.

 12.7.
 Failure / Absence in Qualifying Examination